Samuellyworld/Picture-in-picture/README.md

 # Picture-in-picture

-This is a good project for multitasking, if you want to watch youtube videos or do other things concurrently with it.
+This is a good project for multitasking, if you want to watch youtube videos or do other things concurrently with what you are doing.

-all you need to do is click the START button.
+click APPLICATION WINDOW  or CHROME TAB to select the what you want to multitask

-it will show what is currently in your windows then you can click what you want to share. then click the button START to activate the picture in picture
+The next thing is to click what you want to share either from the both.

+- [x] then click the button START to activate the picture in picture

 ![Picture-in-picture](https://github.com/Samuellyworld/Picture-in-picture/blob/master/picture.jpg)